Harshal1803/AWS-Cost-Manager/README.md

 ![Screenshot 2025-07-09 005409](https://github.com/user-attachments/assets/4083a006-a250-46ac-b81d-a1e23f2e1240)

-(in my case I set it to every 5 minutes lol)
+(in my case it was set to trigger the function after every 5 minute lol)